hyeonan/Portoflio/README.md

 # Portoflio
-This is Portfoli reprository which consist of projects I participated.
+This is Portfolio reprository which consist of projects I participated.